-The two main characters are Wyatt (Peter Fonda) also know as Captain America because of his American flag leather jacket and red white and blue gas tank on his Harley.
-There is also Billy, played by Dennis Hopper.
-Wyatt is the more introspective of the pair.
-He is always reflecting on something that is so deep he often doesnt even share it with the audience.
-Wyatt, on the other hand, is more carefree.
-Between the pair the time period is perfectly displayed.
-There are those that truly care about the causes and those just having a good time.
+The two main characters are Wyatt (Peter Fonda) also know as Captain America because of his American flag affixed to the back of his leather jacket and red white and blue gas tank on his Harley.
+His best friend and journey companion is Billy, played by Dennis Hopper.
+Wyatt is the most introspective of the pair.
+He is always reflecting on something that is so deep he often doesn’t even share it with his friend or by extension, the audience.
+Wyatt, on the other hand, is more carefree, capable of living in the moment.
+Between the two, the period is represented perfectly, a generation that strives to enjoy life to the fullest yet concerned with the social issues and political influences that shape the world they are inheriting.
+There are those that care about the socio-political causes and those just having a good time.
 Added to this is the ancillary cast, the most well remember of which is George Hanson (Jack Nicholson), a small town drunk and lawyer.
 The scene of them sitting around the campfire at night is one of the scenes many of us will remember forever.